miriamkw/GluPredKit/README.md

 ### Implementing BGP Models

 ### Implementing BGP Evaluation Metrics
-To implement your own BGP evaluation metric, create a new class that inherits from the BaseMetric class in `loop_model_scoring/metrics/base_metric.py`.
-Your new class should implement the evaluate method, which takes two lists of glucose values (the true values and the predicted values) as input and returns a single value representing the performance of the metric.
+To implement your own BGP evaluation metric, create a new class that inherits from the BaseMetric class in `src/metrics/base_metric.py`.
+Your new class should implement the `__call__` method, which takes two lists of glucose values (the true values and the predicted values) as input and returns a single value representing the performance of the metric.

 ### Testing
 To run the tests, write `python tests/test_all.py` in the terminal.